anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A friend in power is a friend lost.
+Quote: A successful person is one who can lay a firm foundation with the bricks that others throw at him or her.

-By: Henry Adams
+By: David Brinkley